Payment and Refund Policy - Student Account Hold

 Registration Hold Appeals

-If you feel that you have a valid reason to appeal your registration hold, you may do so by sending an e-mail message to the Bursar, Sally Heckendorn.
+If you feel you have a valid reason to appeal the registration hold, you may do so by sending an e-mail message to the Bursar, Sally Heckendorn.
 You must type "APPEAL" in the subject section of the e-mail message and briefly state the reason(s) the appeal committee should permit you to register with an existing balance.
 Appeals will be reviewed on a first come first served basis.
 It is in your best interest to act promptly.
 If you are experiencing financial difficulty, please contact the Student Accounts Office staff to see if you are eligible for additional assistance.
 You can also reach us by dialing 717-245-1953 or by fax at 717-245-1850.

 The Dickinson College Refund Policy applies to all students attending the Carlisle campus who withdraw, are dismissed, or take a leave of absence from the college after the start of classes.
-A separate policy applies to those students attending sites approved through the Center for Global Study and Engagement.
+A separate refund policy applies to those students attending sites approved through the Center for Global Study and Engagement.
 Please see the General Orientation Handbook for Study Abroad, available in the Center for Global Study and Engagement Office.

 A student's date of withdrawal is determined by either: